SuperLonci/FitComDoc/SRS.md

 ### 1.1 Purpose
 [Specify the purpose of this Software Requirements Specification.
 The Software Requirements Specification should fully describe the external behavior of the application or subsystem identified.
 It also describes nonfunctional requirements, design constraints and other factors necessary to provide a complete and comprehensive description of the requirements for the software.]

-This Software Requirements Specification (SRS) describes all specifications for the application "FitCom".
-It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope
 [A brief description of the software application that the Software Requirements Specification applies to; the feature or other subsystem grouping; what Use-case model(s) it is associated with; and anything else that is affected or influenced by this document.]